fininhop/free-code-camp/algorithms/falsy-bouncer.md

 //The Array.prototype.filter() method returns a new array.
 //For each element of the argument (arr).
 //If the boolean object of the callback function return a true value.
-//The element to the new array is added.
+//The element is added into the new array.
 //Otherwise not.

 function bouncer(arr) {